 Button Description ON/MUTE - Starting up the UPS.
 Press the button for at least 2 seconds Muting the alarm.
-Press the button for at least 3 seconds to mute or unmute the audible alarm Button to navigate upwards.
+Press the button for at least 3 seconds to mute or unmute the audible alarm.
+It is only possible to mute the battery discharge alarm, which necessarily means that the device is running and operating in battery mode.
+Any other warning or error alarm cannot be muted Button to navigate upwards.
 When this button is pressed in UPS settings mode, it will move upwards through the menu structure in relation to the point where it is located, accessing the previous variable with each press Activating the battery test.
 Press this button for 3 seconds while in normal or frequency converter (CF) mode.
 At the end of the test, it returns to the respective mode.
-SELECT V Settings or configuration mode.
-Press this button for at least 3 seconds to access this mode when the inverter of the UPS is shut down (bypass mode).
-Button to navigate downwards.
+SELECT V - Settings or configuration mode.
+Press this button for at least 3 seconds to access this mode when the inverter of the UPS is shut down (bypass mode) Button to navigate downwards.
 When this button is pressed in UPS settings mode, it will move downwards through the menu structure in relation to the point where it is located, accessing the following variable with each press.
-OFF/ENTER UPS shutdown.
-Press this button for at least 2 seconds.
-Confirmation of selection.
+OFF/ENTER - UPS shutdown.
+Press this button for at least 2 seconds. - Confirmation of selection.
 Press this button to confirm selection in the device's settings mode.